gcushen/mezzanine-api/README.rst

 Why use the API?
 ================
-* Freedom: build mobile, web, or server apps and use whatever programming language you want
+* **Freedom**: build mobile, web, or server apps and use whatever programming language you want
-* Speed: harness a significant speed advantage over Mezzanine's Python based page views
+* **Speed**: harness a significant speed advantage over Mezzanine's Python based page views

 Features
 ========